Livery cab: United States

 A hybrid between traditional yellow taxicabs and true livery cabs are boro taxis or green cabs, formally street hail livery vehicles.
 Typically operated by livery services, these cabs serve areas traditionally underserved by yellow cabs.
+Although it is illegal, livery cabs will sometimes cruise the street and pick up riders who flag them for a prenegotiated fare, especially in the outer boroughs.